The Basics of Reallocations and Change Orders

 Construction projects are complicated endeavors with numerous participants and processes.
-This is why it is nearly impossible to predict the exact amount of costs involved.
+This is why it's nearly impossible to predict the exact amount of costs involved.
 Regardless of the amount of time and attention dedicated to budget planning, no matter how big or small your construction project, you will likely deviate from the initial plan.
-Chances are that, somewhere down the line, some things will need to be modified.
 That’s where change orders and reallocations come in.

 Change Orders

-Change orders don’t necessarily arise from poor budgeting and planning, or any errors made during the construction process, even though this is often the case.
+Change orders don’t necessarily arise from poor budgeting and planning, or any errors made during the construction process.
 They are sometimes caused by events outside of the control of any of the involved parties, which can vary from market conditions and labor costs to weather conditions and other unforeseen circumstances.
-Change orders don’t even necessarily carry additional costs – sometimes they even reduce costs, if the changes in question require less work, fewer materials or materials of lesser value.
+Sometimes change orders can reduce costs, if the changes in question require less work, fewer materials, or materials of lesser value.

-As change orders generally bring about additional costs, they are usually heavily negotiated between the lender and the borrower.
-It is in the lender’s interest that the construction costs are covered by the loaned funds and, before any additional funding is approved, the lender and the borrower will first look to see whether any funds can be shifted between different line items in the project.
+In general, though, change orders bring about additional costs, so they're heavily negotiated between the capital partner and project owner.
+It's in the capital partner's best interest that the construction costs are covered by the loaned funds.
+Before any additional funding is approved, the capital partner and owner will first look to see whether any funds can be shifted between different line items in the project.
 This process is called reallocation.

 Reallocations